| If you have personal memories, photographs,

 lots.
 The Fox-Oakland ceased its regular operations in 1965;

 the Paramount would remain open another five years.
+The Fox Oakland had a small reprieve.
+In

 1966, the construction of the upcoming Bay Area Rapid Transit